truongd8593/mfix/USER_GUIDE.md

 Custom queue scripts are supported.
 The format for this script is described in the [Queue Templates](#queue-templates) section.

+### Parameter Dialog

+The parameter dialog allows users to create paramters, or variables, that can then be referenced in widgets that support the use of these paraemters.
+This functionality allows user to create relationships among various inputs and change the values of multiple items by changing the value of a single parameter.
+In many respects, this is a similar feature that is present in most comercial CAD packages.

 ## File menu

 The file menu allows for opening, creating, copying, and exporting projects as well as viewing project meta data, changing settings, and viewing available help documentation, including this document.

 ### Project Info